gameblabla/CSE2/README.md

 `WARNINGS_ALL=1` | Enable ALL compiler warnings (Clang only) `WARNINGS_FATAL=1` | Make all compiler warnings errors

-Once built, the executables and assets can be found in the newly-generated `game` folder.
+Once built, the executable can be found in the `game_english`/`game_japanese` folder, depending on the selected language.

 ## Licensing